Create a College Diet & Fitness Plan to Help You Feel Good and Avoid Weight Gain

 What Is the Link Between Sleep and Weight Gain in College Students?

 A lack of sleep can lead to daytime sleepiness, and that can make it much harder to find the motivation for beginning or continuing an exercise routine.
 Additionally, receiving 6.5 hours of sleep or less on a regular basis is linked to increased weight gain and a variety of long-term health problems.
-Ongoing sleeplessness can:4
+Research has shown that ongoing sleeplessness can:

 - Diminish the body's metabolism and disturb hormone levels